readium/readium-css/docs/CSS16-internationalization.md

 Supporting the maximum amount of languages and scripts is a complex process.

 As a consequence, work for internationalization should be tackled early, as the changes and adaptations needed will have a significant impact on an existing implementation.
-It indeed impact the entire implementation, and not only CSS.
+It indeed impacts the entire implementation, and not only CSS.

 ### Retrieving the significant information in the OPF